-Additional forms of dementias include vascular dementia, Parkinson’s dementia, dementia with Lewy bodies, and frontotemporal dementias.
+Additional forms of dementia include vascular dementia, Parkinson’s dementia, dementia with Lewy bodies, and frontotemporal dementias.
 The various forms of dementia have different symptom patterns and brain abnormalities.
-Accurate diagnosis of the type of dementia is important, as each one is treated and managed differently (Touhy & Jett, 2014).
+Accurate diagnosis of the type of dementia is important, as each one is treated and managed differently (Touhy & Jett, 2016).

 Elder abuse can take many forms, including physical, sexual, emotional, financial, caregiver neglect, and abandonment.
-Nurses and other healthcare providers should regularly screen for elder abuse and recognize any unusual symptoms or patient responses that may indicate abuse.
+Healthcare providers should regularly screen for elder abuse and recognize any unusual symptoms or patient responses that may indicate abuse.

-Financial exploitation is a serious risk for elders with any degree of cognitive impairment.
-Unscrupulous individuals, including family members, friends, attorneys, and financial advisors, may take advantage of older people with impaired judgment and financial acumen.
-Many older adults have lost their homes and their life savings because of financial exploitation.
-The Internet has increased the opportunity for scam artists to prey on those who may be cognitively impaired.
+Financial abuse is the most common form of elder abuse reported in the United States.
+Many older people have lost their homes and their life savings because of financial exploitation.
+The Internet has increased the opportunity for scam artists to prey on elders who may be cognitively impaired.

 - Lack of social support and isolation

-- Cognitive impairment, including Alzheimer’s or other dementias
+- Cognitive impairment, especially those with aggressive behaviors (including Alzheimer’s or other dementias)